Shadbhuja with 75 Lords of Pure Lineage | Shadbhuja Main Page (Shangpa)

 - The Eight Great Planets, (Tib. - za chenpo gye)

 - The Four Worldly Guardians, (Tib. - jig ten kyong wa shi)

 - The Twenty-eight Constellations, (Tib. - gyu kar nyi shu tsa gye)

 - The Nine Great Bhairavas, (Tib. - jig je chenpo gu)

 The principal form of Shadbhuja Mahakala of the Shangpa Kagyu Tradition is accompanied by seventy-five (75) retinue figures.
 In the Tibetan language the retinue are referred to as 'gonpo' (mgon po.
 English: lords).
 This numbering of 75 and commonly using the word 'gonpo' a standard epithet used in reference to Mahakala, has led to the mistaken Western notion that there are 75 forms of Mahakala in Tibetan Buddhism.
-Iconographically there are fewer forms but text references might allude to an infinite number.
+Iconographically there are fewer forms but text references might allude to a much larger number.